phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ##Minimum Insert Size

-The insert size of a read pair refers to the distance between the 5-ends of the mapped reads.
-The minimum insert size defines the smallest allowable distance between the 5-prime ends of the mapped reads.
+The insert size of a read pair refers to the distance between the 5\' ends of the mapped reads.
+The minimum insert size defines the smallest allowable distance between the 5\' ends of the mapped reads.

 ![min_insert_size][]

 ##Maximum Insert Size

-The insert size of a read pair refers to the distance between the 5-prime ends of the mapped reads.
-THe maximum inser size defines the largest allowable distance between the 5-prime ends of the mapped reads.
+The insert size of a read pair refers to the distance between the 5\' ends of the mapped reads.
+The maximum insert size defines the largest allowable distance between the 5\' ends of the mapped reads.

 ![max_insert_size][]